apache/paimon/docs/content/how-to/creating-catalogs.md

 {{< tab "Flink" >}}

 Paimon Hive catalog in Flink relies on Flink Hive connector bundled jar.
-You should first download Flink Hive connector bundled jar [from here](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/connectors/table/hive/overview/#using-bundled-hive-jar).
-To add bundled jar to classpath, you can pick one of the following two methods.
+You should first download Flink Hive connector bundled jar and add it to classpath.
+See [here](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/connectors/table/hive/overview/#using-bundled-hive-jar) for more info.

-* Copy bundled jar into the `lib` directory of your Flink installation directory.
-Note that this must be done before starting your Flink cluster.
-* If you're using Flink's SQL client, append `--jar /path/to/bundled-jar.jar` to the starting command of SQL client.

 The following Flink SQL registers and uses a Paimon Hive catalog named `my_hive`.
 Metadata and table files are stored under `hdfs://path/to/warehouse`.
 In addition, metadata is also stored in Hive metastore.